Prerequisites

 - No separate “create product” step.
 The inline

 - No image-bytes-on-every-call.
-URLs are cached server-side; uploaded customer photos live as
+URLs are cached server-side; uploaded person photos live as

 imageIdfor reuse.